 In 2004, Tony Bilson approached Manu to open his new venture Bilsons at the Radisson Hotel.
 In its second year of opening, the restaurant won 2 Chef's Hats, and in its third year, this accolade had increased to 3 Chef's Hats.
 In 2008 Bilson's won three chefs hats for the third year running.
 In March 2009 Manu opened his first restaurant L’etoile in Paddington, Sydney, where he shares his passion for French Bistro food.
 L’etoile was awarded a Chef's Hat in August 2009 and Manu won the “Shoot the Chef” competition for the Sydney Good Food Month.

 Manu’s other TV credits include co-host of “Boys Weekend” alongside friends Gary Mehigan, Adrian Richardson and Miguel Maestre, which now airs to over 100 countries worldwide.
 Manu first appeared on Australian television with TEN's Ready Steady Cook and he has also been a regular presenter on The Circle, Sunrise, Seven’s Morning show and 9am with David & Kim over the past 7 years.
 Manu is a regular contributor to New Idea and he also continues to be invited to do guest appearances at numerous dinners and events around Australia due to his gorgeous food and fun approach.
-He will headline the Good Food & Wine Show Australia wide in 2012.
+Manu is set to judge Channel 7's 2019 season of 'Australia's Got Talent'.